-In the nearly 80 years since American retailer Lane Bryant began advertising its “Misses Plus Size” line, the line that coined the term “plus size,” advancements in the plus-size fashion industry have been few and far between.
+In the nearly 80 years since Lane Bryant began advertising its “Misses Plus Size” line, the line that coined the term “plus size,” advancements in the plus-size fashion industry have been few and far between.
 One fashion season shows a record high number of curve models featured — during spring ‘20 Fashion Month, 86 models were plus-size, according to The Fashion Spot’s diversity report — only for the next to result in a dramatic plunge, with just 46 curve models cast for fall.
-Even more alarming, despite the average apparel size for a woman in the UK being 16 a majority of brands don’t design clothing over that.
+Even more alarming, despite the average apparel size for a woman in the U.S. being between 16 and 18, a majority of brands don’t design clothing over size 14.
 When they do, the options are often limited at best.

 Given the minimal effort that most commercial brands allot for the plus-size community as it is, pandemic-induced budget cuts, profit plunges, and government-mandated store closures, in a lot of ways, could only make the situation worse.
 Arguably the most damaging blow to the plus-size community thus far in the pandemic was the news of Ascena Retail Group — the company that owns and operates Lane Bryant, as well as two other plus-size retailers Catherines and Cacique — filing for bankruptcy.
 According to the Washington Post, all 264 Catherines stores will be closing permanently; most Lane Bryant stores will do the same.
 In Canada, Reitmans Limited, the parent company of beloved plus-size brand Addition Elle, recently announced that it would be permanently closing down all 77 of the brand’s brick-and-mortar stores, as well as its e-commerce site.